MetaFam/TheGame/docs/how-does-it-work/phases-of-metagame.md

 <details>
 <summary>???</summary>
 While there isn't a lack of ideas for late stages of MetaGame, Phase III is likely 5+ years away so making any predictions more specific than "we'll be doing things that the people need" would be kind of...

+If there's one thing to be expected of this phase, its that by now crypto technology has moved into the background and we're focused on building & nurturing the web of life by sustaining more and more people in doing good things & supporting good causes.
 </details>